Updated: Sep 9, 2021

 - Community Organizations - Maintains relationships with Birmingham Community Coalition, Birmingham-Bloomfield Youth Assistance, Birmingham-Bloomfield Families in Action, HAVEN, Common Ground, and Safety Town.

-Sergeant Kate Long is currently assigned as Juvenile Officer.
-If you would like to speak to her about juvenile matters, contact her at 248.530.1771
+Sergeant Josh Husted is currently assigned as Juvenile Officer.
+If you would like to speak to him about juvenile matters, contact him at 248.530.1893

 The Auxiliary Police Unit is comprised of dedicated volunteers who either live or work in the City of Birmingham.
 Auxiliary officers receive 120 hours of instruction at the Oakland Police Academy Reserve Officer Training Program prior to appointment.